Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

+{Here, $T^u$ is the ordered union set (combined ordered sets), and $T_i^u$ the $i$-th element of that set (obtained with respect to node $u$).
+This heuristic selection of pivot nodes implies local neighborhood for low values of $p$, and mixed neighborhood for larger $p$ values.} The computed (symbolic) node representations are used as inputs to the subsequent step of (neural) representation compression.

-The advantage of the deep neural network architecture, discussed in the following section is that it can learn incrementally, from small batches of the calculated \mbox{P-PR} vectors.
-In contrast, the previously developed HINMINE approach \cite{kralj2017hinmine} requires that all the \mbox{P-PR} vectors for the entire network are calculated prior to learning, which is due to HINMINE using the $k$-nearest neighbors and the support vector machines classifiers.
-This incurs substantial space requirements as the \mbox{P-PR} vectors for the entire network require $\mathcal{O}(|N|^{2})$ of computer memory.
-The DNR algorithm presented here uses deep neural network instead, which can take as input small batches of \mbox{P-PR} vectors.
-Therefore, only a small percentage of the vectors needs to be computed before the second step of the algorithm (\emph{learning the neural network} step, see Figure~\ref{scheme}) can begin.
-This offers significant improvement in both spatial and temporal complexity of the learning process.
-The required time is reduced, since the learning part, which is performed on a GPU, can proceed simultaneously with the \mbox{P-PRS} computation, done on a CPU.
+{The advantage of the deep neural network architecture discussed in the following section is that it can learn incrementally, from small batches of calculated }\textsc{P-PRS}{ vectors.
+In contrast, the previously developed HINMINE approach} \cite{kralj2017hinmine} {requires that all }\textsc{P-PRS}{ vectors are calculated prior to learning, which is due to HINMINE using the }$k${-nearest neighbors and support vector machine classifiers.
+This incurs substantial space requirements as the }\textsc{P-PRS} {vectors for the entire network require }$\mathcal{O}(|N|^{2})${ space.
+The DNR algorithm presented here uses a deep neural network instead, which can take as small input batches of }\textsc{P-PRS} {vectors.
+Therefore, only a small percentage of vectors need to be computed before the second step of the algorithm}(\emph{neural network training}) {can begin.
+This results in improved {space} and time complexities of the learning process.}